-2007 Accomplishment/Action: The City continued to promote its State Enterprise Zone and assist local and relocating businesses in applying for hiring tax credits.
-During the 2007 Program Year, 898 employee vouchers were issued to local businesses through the Antelope Valley Enterprise Zone Program.
+2008 Accomplishment/Action: The City continued to promote its State Enterprise Zone and assist local and relocating businesses in applying for hiring tax credits.
+During the 2008 Program Year, over 800 employee vouchers were issued to local businesses through the Antelope Valley Enterprise Zone Program.

 Fee Waiver: The City of Lancaster recognizes the value of participation in recreational programs for people of all ages and income levels.
-In an effort to make the recreational programs available to the widest range of Lancaster residents, the Parks, Recreation and Arts Department implemented a CDBG funded Fee Waiver Program with a budget of \$15,000 that provides financial assistance to qualified residents to participate in a City-wide recreation program (Exhibit 9).
+In an effort to make the recreational programs available to the widest range of Lancaster residents, the Parks, Recreation and Arts Department implemented a CDBG funded Fee Waiver Program with a budget of \$9,325 that provides financial assistance to qualified residents to participate in a City-wide recreation program.